-This contraption was pioneered by PRx Performance in 2014, and backed by “Shark Tank” businessman and investor Kevin O’Leary in 2016.
+This basic idea was pioneered by PRx Performance in 2014, and backed by “Shark Tank” businessman and investor Kevin O’Leary in 2016.
 We sometimes make the mistake of thinking Rogue comes up with all this new stuff, but often they just popularize an existing idea by putting their huge market share behind it.

 — Beware the details!!

 There’s plenty to compare between the brands I’ve selected, and in this case they can’t be explained in a comparison chart.
 Read on or skip to my final recommendation at the bottom of this post.

 Here’s what makes each rack stand out among the others.
 I’ll sum up the pros and cons of each one.

-Folding Mechanism: Unique gas shock system that makes it effortless to pull out and fold back, with locking pins to make it child-proof.
-All the imitators below require you to remove the pull up bar and fold the rack parts sideways instead.
-I think it has to do with the patent that PRx wisely registered for.
+Unique gas shock system that makes it effortless to pull out and fold back, with locking pins to make it child-proof.
+All the fold-in designs below require you to remove the pull up bar and fold the rack parts sideways instead.

 3 options – None, regular, or extruded 36″ from the wall for kipping pullups.
 Get at least the regular.
 Everyone needs a pull up bar.
 Keep in mind the kipping bar does not fold back itself, so it’s going to be sticking out 12″ from the wall as you fold the rack in.
 For most of us that’s not really an issue, as we don’t need to save space that high.